-The booking fee is a pre-payment of residential respite care fees and not an extra payment.
-The booking fee cannot be more than either a full week's basic daily fee, or 25% of the fee for the entire stay, depending on which amount is the lowest.
+The booking fee is a pre-payment of residential respite care fees and cannot be more than either a full week's fees, or 25% of the fees for the entire stay, depending on which amount is the lowest.

 You may also be asked to pay for extra or additional care and services.